 II.
 The Chair and the Executive Committee of the Council

 A. 1.
 The Academic Council shall nominate and elect by secret ballot a chair who shall serve a term of two years.
 The Executive Committee of the Academic Council shall appoint a five-person committee from the university faculty to nominate two persons for chair of the Academic Council.
 Additional nominations may be made from the floor.
-Any member of the university faculty who has given consent is eligible to serve as chair of the council.
-The new chair shall take office on July 1, and shall be elected no later than the February meeting of the council.
+Any member of the university faculty who has given consent is eligible to serve as chair of the Council.
+The new chair shall take office on July 1, and shall be elected no later than the February meeting of the Council.
 The chair shall be an ex officio member of the Academic Council and shall not be counted as a representative of any division or school of the university.
-The chair shall be responsible for the appointment, direction, and supervision of the administrative personnel and budget of the Academic Council.
+The chair shall be responsible for the appointment and supervision of the administrative personnel and for administering the Council's budget.
 In the event of a vacancy in the office of the chair, the Executive Committee of the Academic Council shall call a special election to elect a new chair to serve the balance of the preceding chair’s term.
-Such special election shall be conducted at the earliest practicable regular or special meeting of the council.
+Such special election shall be conducted at the earliest practicable regular or special meeting of the Council.
 Until such special election, the vice-chair of the Academic Council shall serve as acting chair.

 3. No person elected as chair shall be eligible for election to more than two consecutive full or partial terms in that office.

-4. Each year, after the election of new members, the Executive Committee shall choose from its members a vice-chair and a faculty secretary of the Academic Council.
+4. Each year, after the election of new members, the Executive Committee shall choose from its members a vice-chair of the Academic Council.

 Amended 9/25/03, 1/24/08, 2/23/12, 10/18/12